GreyRook/code-with-style/example/integration-tests/README.md

 test suite against the code in the branch you commit your code to.
 The folder `integration-tests` contains all files relevant for the integration-test.
 (ref. cde-dev-greywatch repository for reference to the docker image)

-A test is build up of fields containing a function having the parameter of the browser API. (ref. e.g. `tests/apps.ts`)
+A test consists of fields containing a function with the browser API as a parameter (ref. e.g. `tests/app.ts`).

 Make yourself confortable with CSS selectors and XPATH notation for selectation of HTML-Node.
 You will need it for query elements you interact or check for a state change.